weng-lab/libzdock/README.md

 CONSTRAINT FILES
 ----------------

 Constraint files are line based.
-Each line constains a distance constraint (either minimum distance, or maximum distance) between two atoms in two structures.
+Each line contains a distance constraint (either minimum distance, or maximum distance) between two atoms in two structures.
 For ZDOCK these represent the "receptor" and "ligand" stuctures and for M-ZDOCK they refer to two atoms in the same structure.